-This article was originally published, with photography by Melanie Pullen and page layout by W.T.
-Nelson, in Arthur No. 10/May 2004…
+Originally published, with photography by Melanie Pullen and page layout by W.T.
+Nelson, in Arthur No. 10 (May 2004)…

 Glitter and Gleam